District Court Sets Low Standard For Willfulness In Failing To File FBAR

 Jeff states: Welcome back.
 This is Inside Advantage – Your Financial And Tax Radio Show on ESPN and you are listening to Board Certified Tax Attorney, Jeffrey B. Kahn, and Licensed Financial Planner, Windus A. Fernandez Brinkkord.

 And Windus and I always pleased to make our offers to our listeners where… PLUG: The Law Offices Of Jeffrey B. Kahn, P.C. will provide you with a Tax Resolution Plan which is a $500.00 value for free as long as you mention the Inside Advantage Radio Show when you call to make an appointment.
-Call my office to make an appointment to meet with me, Jeffrey Kahn, right here in downtown San Diego or at one of my other offices close to you.
+Call my office to make an appointment to meet with me, Jeffrey Kahn, right here in San Diego or at one of my other offices close to you.
 The number to call is 866.494.6829.
 That is 866.494.6829.

 Windus states: Windus PLUG: Trilogy Financial Services will provide you with a retirement cash flow analysis which is a $600.00 value for free as long as you mention the Inside Advantage Radio Show when you call to make an appointment.
 Call my office to make an appointment to meet with me, Windus A. Fernandez Brinkkord.
 The number to call is 858.314.5169.
 That is 858.314.5169.
 Or visit www.guideyourstory.com.
+NPC DOES NOT PROVIDE TAX NOR LEGAL ADVICE.

 You should also know that the securities and advisory services are offered through National Planning Corporation (NPC) Member FINRA, SIPC, and a Registered Investment Advisor.
 Trilogy Financial Services and NPC are separate and unrelated Entities.